2.4 Personal Protective Equipment (PPE) and Respiratory Protective Equipment (RPE)

 Work is currently underway by the UK Re-useable Decontamination Group examining the suitability of respirators for decontamination.
 This literature review will be updated to incorporate recommendations from this group when available.
 In the interim, ARHAI Scotland are unable to provide assurances on the efficacy of respirator decontamination methods and the use of re-useable respirators is not recommended.

-Further information can be found in the Respiratory Protective Equipment (RPE) literature review and the Personal Protective Equipment (PPE) for Infectious Diseases of High Consequence (IDHC) literature review.
+Further information can be found in the Respiratory Protective Equipment (RPE) literature review and the Personal Protective Equipment (PPE) for High Consequence Infectious Diseases (HCIDs) Literature review.